-- Country of Origin Effect: Why Provenance Matters for Food and Beverage Wholesale Distributors - How Blockchain is Set to Transform Food Safety and Integrity - 4 Why ERP and WMS Integration is Key for Warehouse Automation - 5 Is Your Business' Inventory Picky Strategy Past its Shelf Life? - 6 Reducing Food Waste with a FEFO Enabled Picking Strategy
+- How Blockchain is Set to Transform Food Safety and Integrity - 4 Why ERP and WMS Integration is Key for Warehouse Automation - 5 Is Your Business' Inventory Picking Strategy Past Its Shelf Life? - 6 Reducing Food Waste with a FEFO Enabled Picking Strategy

-1. How to Nip the Growing Problem of Organic Food Fraud in the Bud with a Traceability System
+How to Nip the Growing Problem of Organic Food Fraud in the Bud with a Traceability System

-When consumers pay a premium for certified organic produce and packaged foods, they should feel confident that they're getting what they pay for: a product free from synthetic fertilisers, pesticides, antibiotics, growth regulators, and genetically modified organisms.
+When consumers pay a premium for certified organic produce and packaged foods, they should feel confident that they're getting what they pay for: a product free from synthetic fertilizers, pesticides, antibiotics, growth regulators, and genetically-modified organisms.
 There is also an underlying ethical assumption that those revenues are going to farmers engaged in sustainable agricultural practices that promote ecological balance and conserve biodiversity.
 Products sold as organic must, by law, follow certain standards and must be regularly inspected and certified by approved bodies.
 At a global level, many countries have regulatory requirements like those in the EU and there are formal agreements covering trade in organic products between these countries.

-However, because organic and eco-labelled food products command a higher price, instances of food fraud, such as adulteration and mislabelling, are becoming more commonplace.
+However, because organic and eco-labeled food products command a higher price, instances of food fraud, such as adulteration and mislabeling, are becoming more commonplace.
 In the organic food market segment, where it is not easy to identify which products are organic or produced using conventional means, trust in a brand name is paramount.
 What's more, failure to enforce standards casts a shadow of doubt over the term 'organic', which should be synonymous with authenticity.
 To avoid eroding the grounds for premium pricing in the organic food category, more and more agriculture businesses are adopting traceability systems to avoid products falsely sold as 'organic' in the supply chain and the adverse effect these products have on consumer demand.